margaretseiche/07162020-EmployeeDirectory2/README.md

 * To run the program, in Gitbash or Terminal
 1) npm i
 2) node app.js
-3) After completing the questions, open 'team.html' in output
+3) After completing the questions, open 'team.html' (in output folder) in the browser to display the output